priyankas9/Notes/imis_dncc/2025/march/to-do.md

 | Advance Paid Amount                                                                                                                    | Advance paid amount for desludging, at least one trip                                                  |                        |

 # New column added

+# 2025.03.25 Tuesday

+---

+- after add application make the supervisory assessment successflly editable as well
+- after the sstaus is success then display different icon and dsabe the previously dsplayed icon